Penn has equipped all on-campus housing with fire safety sprinkler systems, and they're making that clear to everyone in University City.

 On Sept.
-29, Penn’s Division of Public Safety, Perelman Quadrangle at Penn, the Philadelphia Fire Department and the National Fire Sprinkler Association held a side-by-side burn demonstration on Hamilton Field in an effort to raise awareness about fire safety and the importance of fire sprinkler systems.
+29, Penn’s Division of Public Safety, the Perelman Quadrangle, the Philadelphia Fire Department, and the National Fire Sprinkler Association held a side-by-side burn demonstration on Hamilton Field in an effort to raise awareness about fire safety and the importance of fire sprinkler systems.

 The room with the sprinkler system was ignited first.
 Moments after the fire became large enough for the smoke detector to detect it, the sprinklers turned on and extinguished it before many items in the room could be damaged.
 According to Waters, the sprinklers were able to extinguish the fire well before firefighters could have arrived at the scene.

 The room without the sprinkler system was set on fire next.
 In this case, the entire room combusted well before firefighters would have been able to arrive, and it would have been very unlikely for anyone in that room to survive, Waters said.

 “Keep in mind, this could be your living room, your bedroom,” he said.

 After roughly 10 minutes, which was estimated to be the expected time that firefighters would arrive in real life, firefighters put out the blaze.